Financial-Times/o-ads/README.md

 #### How to configure

-Krux provide a JS snippet referred to as the Krux Control Tag; all Krux Platform modules require this tag in order to initialise.
+Krux provide a JS file referred to as the Krux Control Tag; all Krux Platform modules require this tag in order to initialise.
 The Krux platform is considered activated on a webpage when the Control Tag is present within the DOM of the page.

 Importantly the Control Tag contains a unique identifier, the Config ID, which is specific to a product or site.
 Krux provide a Production Config ID as well as a dummy ID for testing on any non-production environments.